jacobxperez/company/README.md

 	$ git clone https://github.com/jacobxperez/company.git

-*Keep in mind that this project is under active development and no stable version has been release.*
+*Keep in mind that this project is under active development and no stable version has been released.*

 ### Default Build

-The easiest way to include [Company](https://jacobxperez.github.io/company/) in your projects is by copying the pre-compiled CSS file into your project folder, and then link to it in HTML.
+The easiest way to include [Company](https://jacobxperez.github.io/company/) in your projects is by copying the pre-compiled CSS file into your project folder and then link to it in HTML.

 * [/css/style.css](https://github.com/jacobxperez/company/blob/master/css/style.css)

 ### Custom Build

-[Company](https://jacobxperez.github.io/company/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
-Use [style.less](https://github.com/jacobxperez/company/blob/master/css/style.less) for compiling all necessary modules for your website and [settings.less](https://github.com/jacobxperez/company/blob/master/css/less/settings.less) for adjusting the values of fonts, colors, padding and more.
+[Company](https://jacobxperez.github.io/company/) is built on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
+Use [style.less](https://github.com/jacobxperez/company/blob/master/css/style.less) for compiling all necessary modules for your website and the [variable files](https://github.com/jacobxperez/company/blob/master/css/less/variables) for adjusting the values of fonts, colors, padding and more.

 * [/css/style.less](https://github.com/jacobxperez/company/blob/master/css/style.less) (for compiling all LESS modules)
-* [/css/less/settings.less](https://github.com/jacobxperez/company/blob/master/css/less/settings.less) (for changing the settings)
+* [/css/less/variables](https://github.com/jacobxperez/company/blob/master/css/less/variables) (for changing the settings)

 All main components and dependencies can be found under folder [core](https://github.com/jacobxperez/company/tree/master/css/less/core).